LeBron James is heading to the Miami Heat, but there’s room in the state of Florida for another superstar – at least, there should be.

-However, with the new duo of Chris Bosh and LeBron James soon to join Dwyane Wade just a few hours south of O-Town, it’s possible that the Magic’s elite position in the Eastern Conference may be in jeopardy.
+However, with Chris Bosh and LeBron James soon to join Dwyane Wade just a few hours south of O-Town, it’s possible that the Magic’s elite position in the Eastern Conference may be in jeopardy.

-With the Heat playing in the same division as Orlando, the Magic may lose significant home-court advantage if they were to make it to the 2011 NBA Playoffs – which many feel they will.
+With Miami playing in the same division as Orlando, the Magic may lose out on key home-court advantage.
+That is, if each team lands in the 2011 NBA Playoffs – which many feel they will.

-That’s why Orlando should make a counter move, by adding a superstar that can push Miami harder than the current Orlando roster can.
+That’s why Orlando should counter the Miami moves by adding a superstar that can push the Heat harder than the current Orlando roster can.

 Enter Chris Paul.

 Paul is open to a trade and he’d fit in well with Dwight Howard and the rest of the roster.